Pest(s): Powdery Mildew

 Resistance Management Strategy for:

-- Fungicides should be used as preventatively if possible or at first sign of disease.
-If disease is established within the canopy, fungicides may not produce optimal results and there is very strong potential to select for fungicide resistance.
-In high risk disease environments, integrated management approaches should be used to reduce fungicide resistance risk including the removal of stubble, control of green bridge volunteers and the use of tolerant and resistant varieties.
+- Fungicides should be used preventatively or at first sign of disease.
+If disease is established within the canopy, fungicides may not produce optimal results and there is high chance of selection for fungicide resistance.
+In high risk disease environments, integrated management approaches should be used to reduce fungicide resistance risk including the removal of stubble, control of green bridge volunteers and the use of resistant varieties.
 Monitor if conditions favour disease development and reapply an appropriate fungicide from 21 to 28 days after first application.
 Use the higher label rate ranges where conditions favour disease development.

-- DO NOT apply more than two applications per growing season of Group 7, 11 or 13 containing products.
-This includes in-furrow or seed treatments that have activity on foliar diseases.
+- DO NOT apply more than two applications per growing season of Group 3, 5, 7 (or 7+3), 11 (or 11+3 or 11+4) or 13 containing products.
+This includes in-furrow or seed treatments that have activity on powdery mildew.
 Combinations of in-furrow and seed treatment are counted as one application.

-- Use Group 13 products in mixture, or alternate with fungicides of a different MOA.
+- Use Group 13 products in mixture with an effective partner or alternate with fungicides of a different activity group.
 Always apply in mixture with a curative fungicide where disease is established.
+Where applied alone, only use as a protectant (preventative) treatment.

 - DO NOT apply consecutive applications of Group 11 containing products.
 This includes in-furrow i.e. If a Group 11 + 4 fungicide has been used in-furrow at planting, the first foliar fungicide spray must not contain a Group 11 fungicide.

-- If a solo Group 7 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied should not contain a Group 7 fungicide.
+- If a Group 7 seed treatment has been used with foliar activity (as determined by label claims), the first foliar fungicide applied must not contain a Group 7 fungicide.

-- Minimise use of Group 3 fungicides which are known to have compromised resistance status.
+- Minimise use of Group 3 fungicides which are known to have compromised efficacy due to resistance.